DworkinLab/Bio720/Some_R_resources.md

 Here I am just providing some links to various `R` resources that may be helpful as you start to learn to program and perform analyses in `R`.

 ## R Tutorials
+There are many of these, but here are a few...

 [R studio tutorials](https://www.rstudio.com/online-learning/)

 [swirl interactive R tutorials](http://swirlstats.com/)